jorgegorka/svelte-router/README.md

 ]
 ```

-That will generate the following routes:
+That configuration will parse correctly the following routes:

 ```javascript
 /public